-Even behavior that's typically considered friendly, such as licking, may be quite gross to other guests.
-Dog owners are expected to have well behaved pets or they may have to leave the resort.
+Even behavior typically considered friendly, such as licking, may be quite gross to other guests.
+Dog owners are expected to have well-behaved pets, or they may have to leave the resort.

 I have other concerns, though.

 Leaving a dog alone in a room may lead to unexpected behavior.
 Dogs are social animals.
-If left alone while you're in the parks (where they aren't permitted), your dog may bark and annoy other guests.
-He or she may get destructive in the room, which potentially is a danger to your dog.
+If left alone in the parks (where they aren’t permitted), your dog may bark and annoy other guests.
+He or she may get destructive in the room, potentially a danger to your dog.

 We Love Dogs

-We love them and we love being with them.
-However, we would never consider taking them to Walt Disney World resorts or any other hotel for a number of reasons.
+We love them, and we love being with them.
+However, we would never consider taking them to Walt Disney World resorts or any other hotel for several reasons.

 In our case, we’re one dog over the limit of two dogs per guest room.

 Our dogs do sleep inside every night, but they sleep in crates.
-Each dog has his or her own crate with some toys and comfort items inside.
-They sleep well in their crates, which also prevents them from roaming around and getting into things they ought not to have.
-S far, I've heard nothing about Disney providing crates for pets.
+Each dog has his or her crate with some toys and comfort items inside.
+They sleep well in their crates, preventing them from roaming around and getting into things they ought not to have.
+S far, I’ve heard nothing about Disney providing crates for pets.

 We keep our dogs up to date with their vaccinations.
 Can you say the same for other dogs they could meet at the resort hotel?
 Orlando kennels had to deal with a rough bout of kennel cough and other diseases because some pet owners, and most strays, simply aren’t kept healthy.
 As such, we only board our dogs in a kennel with strict restrictions about immunization before boarding.
 No record of shots, then no entry.

-Walt Disney World is a fun place for people, but there's really not much for a dog to do, or place that welcome dogs.
+Walt Disney World is a fun place for people, but there’s not much for a dog to do or a place that welcomes dogs.
 Quite simply, your dog will have to stay at the hotel or the kennel.
-What's the point of that?
-Not only does it mean you aren't spending time with your dog, but they get stuck alone in a room for hours at a time.
+What’s the point of that?
+Not only does it mean you aren’t spending time with your dog, but they get stuck alone in a room for hours at a time.

 Disney is notoriously vague when it comes to documenting policy.
-Instead, they leave the details to the imagination of whichever cast member has to deal with a situation.
-In other words, you really don't know what is or isn't permissible.
+Instead, they leave the details to the imagination of whichever cast member deals with a situation.
+In other words, you don’t know what is or isn’t permissible.

-Are there size of breed restrictions?
+Are there size or breed restrictions?
 Is there a leash policy?
-What constitutes well behaved for your dog?
+What constitutes well-behaved for your dog?
 What are your options if they kick you out because of your dog?

 So far, no answer about these details in Disney’s announcement.

-We aren't saying that you shouldn't take a vacation with your dog.
-However, we're suggesting that Walt Disney World isn't the right place to do it.
-The resort simply doesn't provide enough activity for your dog, or information about potential restrictions.
+We aren’t saying you shouldn’t take a vacation with your dog.
+However, we suggest that Walt Disney World isn’t the right place to do it.
+The resort simply doesn’t provide enough activity for your dog or information about potential restrictions.

-Until or unless Walt Disney World expands offerings for your dog, I'd say that your dog deserves a better vacation than what Walt Disney World has to offer.
+Unless Walt Disney World expands offerings for your dog, I’d say your dog deserves a better vacation than Walt Disney World offers.